MERLCenter/MERL-Center-public/_caseStudies/2021-05-01-building-an-open-source-data-management-system.md

 outgoingUrl:
 ---

-_By Munir Mahomar, with editing contributions from Mala Kumar, Froilán Irizarry Rivera and Benjamin Kinsella_
+_With edits from Mala Kumar, Froilán Irizarry Rivera and Benjamin Kinsella_

 ## Introduction